 If you decide to take a road trip around the UK make sure that you stick to the left!
-You will find that most cars in the UK are manual not automatic, roads can be very narrow (Cornwall in summer can be interesting!) and motorway driving is not for the fainthearted.
+You will find that most cars in the UK are manual transmission and not automatic, roads can be very narrow (Cornwall in summer can be interesting!) and motorway driving is not for the fainthearted.

-On a positive note the public transport system in the UK is pretty good and I would recommend travelling by train if you can.
+The public transport system in the UK is pretty good and I would recommend considering travelling by train at some point.

 There are some fantastic train journeys to take in the UK and even if you are based in London there are day trips by train to lots of beautiful cities and sights.

 Learn more – Ultimate guide to travelling the UK by train

 Do you feel more prepared for your UK adventure?